← The archive Dispatch

 “I spend more time writing proposals than doing actual work.”

-“By the time I’ve done a site visit, taken measurements, and written up a quote, the client has already gone with someone cheaper who’ll cut corners.”
+“By the time I’ve done a site visit, taken measurements, and written up a quote, the client has gone with someone cheaper who’ll cut corners.”

 So I started building something